top of page

 I wouldn't be surprised if this one passed you by, but recently, I've really been missing Terra Nova recently.

 It's a truth universally acknowledged that sci-fi shows are the first to get the boot.
-For many understandable and arbitrary reasons, they are seemingly only given half a series to prove itself and if it falls sort of some line, it's not renewed for a second series.
+For many understandable and arbitrary reasons, network executives seemingly only give sci-fi shows half a series to prove themselves, and if they fall short of some line, the shows are not renewed for a second series.

 Terra Nova